montanaflynn/benchmarker/README.md

 ### Results

-Here's the output from benchmarking a [simple palindrome finding program](https://github.com/montanaflynn/palindromes) in many different languages:
+Here's the output from benchmarking a [simple palindrome finding program](https://github.com/montanaflynn/palindromes) in different languages:

 	{
 	  "C": {